-There’s no doubt that traveling in your 60s is not the same as traveling in your 20s or 30s.
+There’s no doubt that traveling when you’re older is not the same as traveling in your 20s or 30s.
 For a start, you’ll probably be more apt to lap up the history and culture of a place, although it would be unfair to characterize all twenty and thirtysomethings as uninterested in that type of thing.
-And, you may want to consider solo travel so you can take your time and immerse yourself in these experiences at your own pace.
+As an older solo traveler, you can take your time and immerse yourself in these experiences at your own pace.

 It may be that your lifestyle at this age gives you the opportunity to venture on a different kind of solo trip: you may be able to take a longer vacation or even a sabbatical, and may have more money to invest in such a trip.
 Typically in your 60s, you are more independent to do what you want to do: there may be less of an element of compromise, and you probably won’t have dependents who need to be constantly catered for.

 If this sounds like you, then there a number of wonderful, intrepid options for you to explore as you look to solo travel in your 60s.

 Here are six possible destinations for solo travel you may want to consider:

 Greece is one of the modern cradles of civilization and offers a vista of breathtaking beauty to boot.
 It will probably be that both of these options flick your switch, and the beautiful weather probably won’t put you off either.
 However, do be aware that it can get stiflingly hot in this part of the Mediterranean in the summer months, as well as crowded with tourists, so July and August are probably best avoided.

 From the Acropolis and the Parthenon in Athens to the stunning plethora of islands that can be hopped to and from by boat, Greece offers something that barely any other country can match.
 The people are warm, the food is delicious, and the cultural cup is overflowing.

 A solo trip through Greece should teach you many new things and be a trip of self-discovery that will help you grow and that will inspire you.